LookNCook/website/content/authors/admin/_index.md

 ---
 # Display name
-title: Keren Yang
+title: look’n’cook

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Online Fitness Coach
+role: SaaS solution for restaurants

 # Organizations/Affiliations
 #organizations: